Krypto: The dog from Krypton

-The third and more familiar version of Krypto is introduced in the early 2000s Superman comics storyline Return to Krypton, as a dog from a false, idealized Krypton (that coincidentally resembles the pre-Crisis Krypton) that is created as a trap by Brainiac 13.
+The third and more familiar version of Krypto is introduced in the early 2000s Superman comics storyline Return to Krypton, as a dog from a false, idealized Krypton created as a trap by Brainiac 13.
 Superman is able to defeat the trap, and when he returns to Earth, Krypto follows him.

-This new version of Krypto has all the physical abilities of his pre-Crisis predecessor, but with a normal canine intellect.
+This new version of Krypto has all the physical abilities of his pre-Crisis predecessor, but with a normal canine intellect and instincts.
 This initially causes a great deal of trouble for his new master when, for instance, he would scratch at a door to indicate he wanted to go out and unintentionally gouged big chunks out of the door with his super strength, or inflicting grievous bodily harm when combating villains (since Krypto bites the way a regular canine would, only without being careful about his super strength).
 As a result, Krypto is for some time locked away in the Fortress of Solitude under the care of one of Superman's robots.
 This robot is programmed to emit the scent of the dog's real master.
 Superman has gone to great lengths to train the dog, and he now occasionally accompanies the Man of Steel on missions.
 Batman never misses an opportunity to poke fun at Krypto when Batman and Superman don't see eye-to-eye.

 Krypto operates on his own for a short period of time, helping out when disasters rocked the planet because of the plans of the invading Imperiex.
 He is shown rescuing endangered people.

-In the "Hush" story arc, Batman uses Krypto to sniff out the whereabouts of Poison Ivy after she uses kryptonite lipstick to gain control of Superman.
-It also appears that Krypto has taken a great liking to Catwoman, much to her immense displeasure.
+In the "Hush" story arc, Batman uses Krypto to find Poison Ivy after she uses kryptonite to control Superman.
+It also appears that Krypto has taken a great liking to Catwoman, to her displeasure.

 Krypto is part of the rescue force put together late in the Superman/Batman storyline "Public Enemies" (#1-6).
 Thinking Batman and Superman needed to be rescued from President Lex Luthor, a small team of superheroes, which includes such heroes as Superboy, Nightwing, and Robin, invade the White House.
 Krypto destroys part of the upper floors while subduing some Secret Service agents.